Giannis Kalitzakis

-Giannis Kalitzakis (Γιάννης Καλιτζάκης; born 10 February 1966) is a Greek former professional footballer who played as a center back.
+Giannis Kalitzakis (Γιάννης Καλιτζάκης; born 10 February 1966) is a former Greek professional footballer who played as a center back.
 His nickname was "The Ninja" due to his hard acrobatic tackles and very strong defensive style.
-He is currently the General manager at Panathinaikos B.
+He is currently the general manager at Panathinaikos B.

 Club career

-Kalitzakis started his career in Panelefsiniakos, where he played three and a half season and after playing for another half season at Diagoras he signed for Panathinaikos.
+Kalitzakis started his career in Panelefsiniakos, where he played for three and a half seasons and after playing for another half season at Diagoras he signed for Panathinaikos.
 In the "greens" he quickly established himself as a key player and irreplaceable, he became especially loved by the world and did a lot important career for a whole decade, being also captain of the team, winning 4 championships, 6 Greek Cups and 3 Super cups, including 3 doubles.
-He participated in very important European nights of the club, including the course of the team to the semi-finals of the UEFA Champions League in 1996.
+He participated in very important European nights for the club, including the course of the team to the semi-finals of the UEFA Champions League in 1996.

 In the summer of 1997, he was released by Panathinaikos and the people of AEK Athens did not miss the opportunity to sign him.
 He had a pretty good presence for three years with many different partners by his side, without usually losing his place in the lineup.
 Despite this, he did not reach the standards of performance that he previously achieved at Panathinaikos.
-Kalitzakis with AEK won 1 cup in 2000.
+Kalitzakis and AEK won 1 cup in 2000.
 He left the team in 2000 following the decision of the coach, Giannis Pathiakakis.
 After AEK he played for one season at Ethnikos Asteras before ending his career.